Lawrence1024/frontend-project-sp-22/README.md

 If you are unable to use Figma or have errors dealing with it, we have attached some images of what the final product should look like in the figma-images folder.

-For this project, we're expecting you to use a frontend framework, including but not limited to: React.js, Angular.js, Vue.js.
+For this project, we're expecting you to use a frontend framework, including but not limited to: React.js, Angular, Vue.js.
 React is preferred.
-Which framework you use if up to your discretion and your choice will not impact our decision.
-If you haven't worked with these technologies or another popular frontend framework in the past, the student branch might be more fitting.
-If this is the case, email us at webatberkeley.org for next steps.
+The framework you use is up to your discretion and your choice will not impact our decision.
+If you haven't worked with these technologies or another popular frontend framework in the past, our "Introduction to Fullstack Development" DeCal might be more fitting for you.
+If this is the case, email us at webatberkeley@gmail.com for next steps.

 <br />